 Meat, eggs, and dairy products, especially in modern America, are problematic on so many levels.
 Meat, for example, is tainted with preservatives and curative carcinogens like nitrates and nitrites.
 Let’s not forget about the antibiotics, steroids, and hormones in poultry, beef, and pork.
 Don’t forget about the heavy metals and other pollutants in fish and seafood.

-Each category chemicals found in the animal flesh and their milk and eggs have serious health consequences.
+Each category of chemicals found in animal flesh and their milk and eggs has serious health consequences.
 They are harder for a compromised gut to break down.
 Whole-food plants are more recognizable to your body and easier for your gut to digest than animal proteins.
 They are also full of countless nutrients, like fiber, vitamins, and minerals, to help nourish your body and keep you healthy.

 4. Wheat Products are Overly Refined

 Another issue with the wheat we’re eating today is that it’s highly refined.
 With white bread, we’re throwing away the germ, which contains the vitamins.
 We’re also throwing away the bran, which has the fiber.

 And we’re refining and processing what’s left, which leaves us not much but the gluey, flour-like “endosperm.”

 Our modern wheat is separated (so the endosperm remains and the germ and rice bran are discarded), milled, bleached, “enriched”, sifted, mixed, fermented, divided, molded, baked, sliced, preserved, and packaged.
 The process takes out all the nutrients early in the process.
 Then, synthetic versions of the original nutrients are added back.
 There’s only one ending: Your body digests white flour as sugar, and you crave more and more, keeping your blood sugar on a rollercoaster.

 5. Eating too much Wheat out of Season